|Spacecraft Mission Pages|

 Where is the Juno Spacecraft right now?

 The app above shows the trajectory of the Juno Spacecraft and where it is right now.
-You can also wind the animation backwards in time to watch its launch and its flyby of the Earth before entering Jupiter Orbit in 2016, and crashing into Jupiter at the end of its mission in 2018 (or later if extended).
+You can also wind the animation backwards in time to watch its launch and its flyby of the Earth before entering Jupiter Orbit in 2016, and crashing into Jupiter at the end of its mission in July 2021.

 Juno is now in orbit about Jupiter taking about 53 days to complete each orbit.
 It was originally intended that a rocket burn would be performed in October 2016 to bring the spacecraft into a tighter 14 day orbit.
 However the team have decided to remain in the less risky 53 day orbit until the end of the mission.
 This decision was taken after the spacecraft entered safe-mode during a close fly-by in early October, 2016.
 Analysis showed that two helium check valves operated much slower than expected leading to worries that the main engine may not operate as expected when commanded.
 Article